 If you’re looking to park your motorcycle outside then make sure it’s in a well-lit location.
 As long as your motorcycle is parked out in the open then this will help to prevent it from being stolen.

-With Budget Direct’s Motorcycle Insurance you can be reimbursed for hire car costs for up to 14 days or $1000.
+With Budget Direct’s Motorcycle Insurance you can be reimbursed for a hire car following theft for up to 14 days or $1000.
 Keep in mind that this is not available with Third Party Property Only Cover.